MarioGit19/bpl3/PLAN.md

 - Type checking works for closure parameters and returns
 - Closures work with higher-order functions (map, filter, etc.)
 - Examples demonstrate functional programming patterns

 ---

+## [5] Language Server Protocol (LSP) Enhancements

+**Description:** Expand the capabilities of the BPL Language Server to support advanced features like "Rename Symbol", "Find All References", "Go to Implementation", and "Code Actions".
+This significantly improves the developer experience in editors like VS Code.

+**Implementation Notes:**

+- Implement `textDocument/rename` for safe refactoring
+- Implement `textDocument/references` to find usage across workspace
+- Implement `textDocument/implementation` for interfaces/traits
+- Add code actions for common fixes (e.g., "Import missing module", "Fix typo")
+- Improve incremental synchronization for better performance

+**Acceptance Criteria:**

+- Renaming a symbol updates all references correctly across files
+- "Find References" lists all usages of a symbol
+- "Go to Implementation" works for interface methods
+- Code actions appear for common errors

+---

+## [6] String Interpolation

+**Description:** Support embedding expressions directly into string literals using `${expression}` syntax.
+This simplifies string construction and improves readability compared to concatenation or `printf` formatting.

+**Implementation Notes:**

+- Update lexer/parser to handle interpolated strings (e.g., `$"Value: ${x}"`)
+- Desugar interpolation into string concatenation or `StringBuilder` calls
+- Support arbitrary expressions inside `${...}`
+- Handle escaping of `$` characters

+**Acceptance Criteria:**

+- `local s: string = $"Hello ${name}!";` compiles and works
+- Expressions inside `${}` are evaluated correctly
+- Works with complex expressions (e.g., `${a + b}`)

+---

+## [6] Default and Named Arguments

+**Description:** Allow functions to define default values for parameters and allow callers to specify arguments by name.
+This reduces the need for function overloading and makes API calls more readable.

+**Implementation Notes:**

+- Update function declaration syntax to support default values (`x: int = 0`)
+- Update call syntax to support named arguments (`foo(y=20, x=10)`)
+- Resolve default values at call site (or generate wrapper functions)
+- Handle mix of positional and named arguments
+- Ensure correct evaluation order

+**Acceptance Criteria:**

+- Can declare functions with default parameters
+- Can call functions omitting default parameters
+- Can call functions using named arguments
+- Named arguments can be in any order

+---